KibarovCmd/KIBAR_STM32_NEXTION_ENHANCED_DRIVER/README.md

 Most likely, there is a connection issue between the Nextion HMI and the board.
 Please check your connections.

+Question: How should UART be used?

+You should configure the UART peripheral in asynchronous mode.

+Question: The library is not visible to the compiler.
+What should I do?

+This is a common issue and indicates that the paths to the header files are not set correctly.
+From the project settings, add the header file paths to the project for all configurations.

 # KIBAR_STM32_NEXTION_ENHANCED_SÜRÜCÜSÜ
 [TR]
 HAL kütüphanesini temel alan, tüm STM32XXXX mikrodenetleyicilerini ve kartlarını desteklemek için geliştirilmiş bir Nextion ENHANCED, DISCOVERY ve BASIC HMI sürücüsüdür.
 Spesifik bazı özellikler dışındaki tüm Nextion HMI komut setlerini destekler.